shandilyasatwik/Java/README.md

-# Java
+﻿# Java

 ##### [中文](README_ZH.md)

 ## Project Descriptions

-Below here are some of my java project exercise codes, I would like to share it with everyone, hope that we are able to improve with everyone!
+Below satwik here are some of my java project exercise codes, I would like to share it with everyone, hope that we are able to improve with everyone!

 ## Java Projects